mqtt2go/mqtt2go.github.io/dev/add-wifi.md

 ## Network Join
 <p align="justify">
 The operation of adding a new device into the network / household is exploiting a special topics.
 These topics are only temporary and utilized only for this specific use-case.
 This means that, aside from one, they are not a part of the standard topic structure.
-This simplifies the implementation at the end devices as they initially have no idea about the current topic structure of the MQTT2GO household.
-These topics and their specific commands and reports are described in this section.
 </p>

 ### Topics Structure